8701/sos/Canon.md

 ![](http://www.aauw.org/files/2016/09/the-simple-truth-figure-2-v2.jpg)

-However, a study by Payscale [#] (http://www.payscale.com/career-news/2013/04/fallacy-of-the-gender-wage-gap) found a 2% difference in the wage gap between men and women.
-Most economists tend to agree with the notion that the wage gap is almost non-existing and that is has to do with multiple factors.
+However, a study by Payscale [#] (http://www.payscale.com/career-news/2013/04/fallacy-of-the-gender-wage-gap) found a 2% difference in the wage gap between men and women, rather than the 20% wage gap depicted true the Cencus Bureau datam making the wage gap virtually nonexistent.
+This difference occurs when various variables are omitted.
+The government data works on averages and does not include factors like, career choices, education, experience or any other factor which may contribute to an individuals pay.

 What makes up the wages gap?
 --------